openhwgroup/cvw/README.md

 # core-v-wally

-Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, incluidng RV32/64, A, C, F, D, Q, M, and Zb* extensions, virtual memory, PMP, and the various privileged modes and CSRs.
+Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, including RV32/64, A, B, C, D, F, M, Q, and Zk* extensions, virtual memory, PMP, and the various privileged modes and CSRs.
 It provides optional caches, branch prediction, and standard RISC-V peripherals (CLINT, PLIC, UART, GPIO).
 Wally is written in SystemVerilog.
-It passes the RISC-V Arch Tests and boots Linux on an FPGA.
+It passes the [RISC-V Arch Tests](https://github.com/riscv-non-isa/riscv-arch-test) and boots Linux on an FPGA.
 Configurations range from a minimal RV32E core to a fully featured RV64GC application processor.

 ![Wally block diagram](wallyriscvTopAll.png)